juniinacio/BurpSuite/docs/en-US/Connect-BurpSuite.md

 PS /> Connect-BurpSuite -APIKey 'd0D99S3Strkcdd8oALICjmPtwJuLbFtKX' -Uri "https://burpsuite.example.org"
 ```

-This example shows how to connect the module to a BurpSuite Enterprise.
+This example shows how to connect the module with BurpSuite Enterprise.

 ## PARAMETERS

 ### -ApiKey
-Specifies the API key to use for accessing your BurpSuite Enterprise server.
+Specifies the API key to use for accessing BurpSuite Enterprise.

 ```yaml
 Type: String